sisrfeng/mmocr/docs/en/user_guides/config.md

 print(db_config)
 ```

-It can be found that the parsed configuration contains all the fields and information in the base configuration.
+It can be found that the parsed configuration contains all the fields and
+information in the base configuration.
 ```{note}
 Variables with the same name cannot exist in each `_base_` profile.
 ```

 ### `_base_` Variable References

-Sometimes we may need to reference some fields in the `_base_` configuration directly in order to avoid duplicate definitions.
-Suppose we want to get the variable `pseudo` in the `_base_` configuration, we can get the variable in the `_base_` configuration directly via `_base_.pseudo`.
+Sometimes we may need to reference some fields in the `_base_` configuration directly in order to
+    avoid duplicate definitions.
+Suppose we want to get the variable `pseudo` in the `_base_` configuration,
+    we can get the variable in the `_base_` configuration directly via  `_base_.pseudo`.

+This syntax has been used extensively in the configuration of
+    MMOCR,

-This syntax has been used extensively in the configuration of MMOCR, and the dataset and pipeline configurations for each model in MMOCR are referenced in the *_base_* configuration.
+and the dataset and  pipeline configurations for each model in MMOCR
+are ¿referenced¿ in the *_base_* configuration.
 For example,

 ```Python
 icdar2015_textdet_train = _base_.icdar2015_textdet_train